bobbicodes/mecca/README.md

 A semicolon (;) enters a rest.
 Use option 1 at any time to play back what you've got.
 When satisfied with your bassline, pick option 6 to save and move on to the lead.
 Then do number 5 to hear it all together with a beat!

+# TODO

+Um... can I get some triplets?
+Can I get a different octave?
+The spacebar-menu thing is cool, but need to make it faster to swith note values.
+Right now it's fast but want to map them to some dedicated keys.
+Any keys for now, because the final version will be written in C anyway, with ncurses for mouse support.
+How about we make it represent the song as DATA?

 ## LICENSE